cyberbotics/webots-doc/guide/the-3d-window.md

 window.

 - *Camera rotation*: In the 3D window, click on an object with the left mouse button and drag the mouse to rotate the viewpoint around it.
-If you clicked on the background, the camera rotates around its own position.
+If you click on the background, the camera will rotate around its own position.
 - *Camera translation*: In the 3D window, press the right button and drag the mouse to translate the camera.
 - *Zooming / Camera rotation*: In the 3D window, press both left and right mouse